OpenCTI-Platform/opencti/docs/docs/deployment/configuration.md

 # Configuration

 The purpose of this section is to learn how to configure OpenCTI to have it tailored for your production and development needs.
+It is possible to check all default parameters implemented in the platform in the [`default.json` file](https://github.com/OpenCTI-Platform/opencti/blob/master/opencti-platform/opencti-graphql/config/default.json).

 Here are the configuration keys, for both containers (environment variables) and manual deployment.